 Act I - Running Time: 65 mins

 Count Monterone enters angry, decrying that the Duke has had his way with Monterone’s daughter.
-Rigoletto ridicules him and the Duke orders him to be arrested.
+Rigoletto ridicules him, and the Duke orders him arrested.
 As he is dragged out Monterone calls down a curse on Rigoletto and the Duke.

-Rigoletto trudges home worried by the curse.
+Rigoletto trudges home, worried by the curse.
 He comes across Sparafucile, the local assassin (every town should have one!), skulking in the darkness.
-Sparafucile offers his services but Rigoletto rejects his offer saying he has no need of them.
+Sparafucile offers his services, but Rigoletto rejects his offer, saying he does not need them.

-Rigoletto enters his home where he is greeted by his daughter, Gilda.
+Rigoletto enters his home, where his daughter, Gilda, greets him.
 She is the figure that the noblemen suspect to be his lover.
-Rigoletto has kept Gilda secret from the Duke and Gilda does not know about Rigoletto’s job at the palace.
+Rigoletto has kept Gilda secret from the Duke, and Gilda does not know about Rigoletto’s job at the palace.

-The only place Gilda is allowed to go is church and she has recently fallen in love with a young man.
+The only place Gilda is permitted to go is the church, and she has recently fallen in love with a young man she has seen there.

-He realizes what has happened and is utterly distraught.
+He realises what has happened and is utterly distraught.
 He recalls the curse as the curtain descends.

 Act II - Running Time: 35 mins

 We’re back in the palace.
-The Duke is missing his Gilda but he is soon excited to hear that the noblemen have just kidnapped her.
-She is in his bedroom which is like Christmas come early for the Duke.
-He dashes off as Rigoletto enters trying to appear like nothing is wrong.
+The Duke is missing his Gilda, but he is soon excited to hear that the noblemen have just kidnapped her.
+She is in his bedroom, which is like Christmas coming early for the Duke.
+He dashes off as Rigoletto enters, trying to appear like nothing is wrong.

 He tries to find out what has happened to Gilda without giving much away but soon breaks down and desperately demands her return.
-Predictably he doesn’t have much luck and the noblemen forcibly prevent him entering the Duke’s chambers.
+Predictably he doesn’t have much luck, and the noblemen forcibly prevent him from entering the Duke’s chambers.